The Next Evolution in Precision Medicine

 Dr. Shadt began the webinar by discussing the impact recent technological innovations in artificial intelligence and big data, have made to the world around us.
 These advancements, however, are eclipsed, both in speed of innovation and by the value to society, by the transformation that has occurred in healthcare through precision medicine.
 Dr. Shadt highlighted the progress on two fronts—technology and understanding.

 Some of the most significant advancements have been to the quantity and quality of data that can be generated.
 Next Generation Sequencing (NGS) technology has broken Moore’s Law, the previously established technology rate of change created by Intel co-founder, Gordon Moore.
 The rapid advance of panomic technologies like NGS have changed the depth of information we can learn about a patient’s unique genotype.
-Sema4 uses the Platform for Science to manage its laboratory process for its complete NGS workflow.
+Sema4 uses Platform for Science software to manage its laboratory process for its complete NGS workflow.
 This enables quick adoption of the latest NGS instrumentation giving scientists the ability to easily manage and track data while accessioning and preparing samples, sequencing, monitoring key quality control (QC) parameters, and preparing NGS data for analysis.

 The second major advancement has been our understanding of the individual patient.
 Today, we can bring together information gathered through sequencing, medical imaging technology, and data generated from wearable, implantable, and environmental sensors, all linked to personal smart devices.
 This aggregation of data transforms the scale, scope, and depth of information we can understand about a patient.

 Interpreting Patient Data